The AMA is committed to reducing the impact of cardiovascular disease in the U.S.

 An independent committee comprised of physician experts in the BP field assesses whether a BP device satisfies the VDL Criteria for validation of clinical accuracy.
 This independent review process results in a formal list of BP devices that have been validated for clinical accuracy (the US Blood Pressure Validated Device Listing™ or VDL™).

-For more information on VDL Criteria and to view the latest US Blood Pressure Validated Device Listing™, visit www.validatebp.org.
+For more information on VDL Criteria and how to find validated blood pressure devices and view the latest US Blood Pressure Validated Device Listing™, visit www.validatebp.org.

 Disclaimer: AMA does not receive funding from any third party in relation to the development of the VDL Criteria, and does not receive funding from any BP device manufacturer or other third party in relation to the VDL process.